Savings .com.au

 What if you want to complete your own construction?

-If you are looking to complete construction yourself for building work valued at $11,000 or more, you also will need to obtain an owner builder permit.
+If you are looking to do the construction yourself, you also will need to obtain an owner builder permit.

-If you carry out owner builder work without a permit, relevant Government bodies will issue you a fine.
-Each state or territory tends to be slightly different, so read up on the rules before you hammer the first nail.
+If you carry out owner-builder work without a permit, you can face considerable fines, so you need to read up on the regulations that apply in your state or territory before you hammer the first nail.

 Construction loan pros and cons